-Chapter 10 of the Code, Information on corporate governance-and, sustainability and remuneration, is however to be applied by all companies covered by that apply the Code.
-These rules must be complied with and no explanation of non-compliance is permitted.
+Chapter 10 of the Code, Information on corporate governance and, sustainability and remuneration, is however to be applied by all companies covered by that apply the Code.
+These Compliance with these rules must be complied with is mandatory, and no explanation of non-compliance is permitted.